LincolnAjanga/Ping-Pong/README.md

 Setup and Installation

-Make sure you have you are on inernet with browser i.e chrome,chromium,mozilla,internet explorer e.t.c installed in your computer navigate to github you url and search my username:naimahassan go to my repositoy workplace download or clone my ping-pong project license MIT
+Make sure you have you are on inernet with browser i.e chrome,chromium,mozilla,internet explorer e.t.c installed in your computer navigate to github you url and search my username:Lincoln Ajanga go to my repositoy workplace download or clone my ping-pong project license MIT